ngduc/ez-react-form/docs/features.md

 [![Screenshot](screenshot-compare.png)](../src/examples/BasicExample.tsx)

-- Shorthand syntax `<Field>Label | Placeholder | name</Field>` (yes, child is a string for convenience, props work too but it's up to you) generates more code for you. (inspired by [Styled Component](https://github.com/styled-components/styled-components) literal string for CSS)

 Not just shorter syntax, it's also offering:
 - Describe Forms naturally.
 - Consistent rendering, stylings (good for big projects).